darkawesome/blog/content/blog/Cyber-Defense-Analysis-Part2.md

 ## Annual Growth Variability:
 The growth rate year-on-year is highly variable.
 For example: The growth from 2014 to 2015 was moderate, at around 23%.
 The growth from 2015 to 2016 saw a steep rise of 35.8%.

 From 2016 to 2017, there was a significant decrease in the number of attacks, with a drop of -27.7%.
 From 2019 to 2020, there was a sharp spike of 59.3%, possibly reflecting changes in attack patterns, maybe due to the COVID-19 pandemic and the shift to online activities.
 The largest growth occurred between 2021 and 2022, with a 68.1% increase in attacks, suggesting a notable escalation in cyber activity.
 Looking at the median the mean can see around a 13% or 9% positive change annually.
 However given the amount of fluctuations in the short observable years, not much can be predicted accurately.
-Although, we shall do it anyway!

 ## Peak Attack Years:
 The peak year for cyberattacks was 2023 with 2,163 attacks, following the rise seen in 2022.
 The total attack count in these years is higher than the earlier years, however, the database needs to be updated to fully reflect the attacks for that year.